Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-runtime-kubernetes.md

 ### Troubleshooting

-If you configured everything above but don't see your runtime in Kong Manager, check the logs from your deployment:
+If you configured everything above but don't see your runtime in the Runtime Manager, check the logs from your deployment:

 ```bash